+GRADE R-7

-GI RADE 1-6 G RADE 7 • Red golf shirt • Navy Leaders golf shirt • Navy sports shorts • Formal navy skorts or Bermuda shorts • White socks • White socks • Black takkies or blue/grey sandals (as specified • Black buckle/Velcro/lace-up Bata Toughees by PEPPS) • Tracksuit top on cold days • Tracksuit top on cold days • Swimming: a black or navy blue costume and • Swimming: a black or navy blue costume and PEPPS swimming cap, in a marked sports bag PEPPS swimming cap, in a marked sports bag da ack takkies and sports shorts must be worn on the lys your child has Physical Education (PE) lessons - ler to the pupil's timetable ease familiarise yourself with the type of sandals. ternoon sport - pupils may change into their pils will be penalised for wearing the wrong oes. sp orts uniform (PEPPS red golf shirt, navy sports shorts ус kkies, and not sandals, must be worn on the days our child has Physical Education (PE) lessons or ternoon sport. un nd black takkies) at specified breaks.
-Sports iform may be brought to school in a sports bag th the pupil's name on it.
+- Red golf shirt (beige Grade 7 Leadership golf shirt for Grade 7s) - Navy sports shorts - White socks - Black takkies or blue/grey sandals (as specified by PEPPS) - Tracksuit top on cold days - Swimming: a black or navy blue costume and PEPPS swimming cap, in a marked sports bag

+Please familiarise yourself with the type of sandals.
+Pupils will be penalised for wearing the wrong shoes.

+Takkies, and not sandals, must be worn on the days your child has Physical Education (PE) lessons or afternoon sport.